ESBenchmark/IDEA/README.md

 # ESBench Intellij plugin

-WebStorm plugin to run ESBench suites by clicking on the line marker.
+WebStorm plugin to run [ESBench](https://github.com/Kaciras/ESBench) suites with a click of the mouse.